 You can probably think of lots of reasons to sell your business.
 You feel trapped.
 You want to do something else with your life.
 You’re exhausted and frustrated by your employees, clients, cash flow, the market, or some other externality.
 But these aren’t reasons.
 These are feelings!
 And your feelings are always caused by your thoughts.

 Good reasons for selling your business can be a lifestyle transition such as marriage or planned retirement, capitalizing on a seller’s market, or taking advantage of consolidation in your industry.
 Or even wanting to start a totally different kind of business – one that reflects what’s meaningful to you at this stage of your life.
-Bad reasons include burnout, declining sales and financial problems, exhaustion, and frustration.
+Bad reasons include burnout, declining sales, and financial problems, exhaustion, and frustration.
 You won’t get the most money when you try to sell for those reasons, and besides, wherever you go, you take yourself with you.

 When you believe circumstances cause your feelings, you can’t make sound decisions.
-As a business owner, you know that a new competitor always surfaces, employees frequently quit, clients rarely pay on time, and the bank balance is often low.
+As a business owner, you know a new competitor always surfaces, employees frequently quit, clients rarely pay on time, and the bank balance is often low.
 This is the entrepreneurial world.
-But you may not realize that these situations are not causing your feelings.
+But you may not realize that these situations aren’t causing your feelings.
 It’s your thoughts about these circumstances that make you feel bad.

-By becoming aware of how your mind is operating and changing the way you think about your business, you can permanently break the cycle of thoughts which are creating stress and regain the sense of freedom you had when you started the company.
+By becoming aware of how your mind is operating and changing the way you think about your business, you can permanently break the cycle of thoughts that are creating stress and regain the sense of freedom you had when you started the company.